DylanMcC3525/DylanMcC3525.github.io/PROPOSAL.md

 ## Personal Portfolio

 - **Project Description and Motivation:** This portfolio is being made to showcase my skills as a Software Developer.
 It will give information about myself and will showcase my projects that I have created so far.
+This will also be a way to show my skills to employers and others looking at this page.
 - **Prior Art:** This portfolio will showcase my skills in HTML, CSS, and Bootstrap.
 Along with creating this its inspired by other portfolios that I have recently viewed.
 - **Core User Workflows:** The portfolio will showcase my skills so far as a Software Developer, the user will be able to see about me, my projects, and where to contact me.
 - **Tuesday-Thursday Daily Goals:**